joeatbayes/goutil/README.md

 Contains libraries that I use across several GOLang based programs and wanted to reduce temptation to copy.

 ## Important Files

+## Known Consumers

+- [http stress test](https://github.com/joeatbayes/http-stress-test) - HTTP Test case and HTTP Stress tester.
+Reads a JSON based text file that can contain from 1 to millions of test cases and will run them in multi-threaded stress test.
+Supports wait merge to allow read after CRUD operations to be properly synchronized.
+Also supports checking status codes,  response text and response bodies.
+Allows easy specification of  URI, Headers, Post Body, Verb etc.  Written in GO.
+-

 ## Some other repositories: